know what your

 to figure out how to keep ourselves in the best health.

-Perhaps the hot peppers were
+Perhaps the hot

 I mentioned in this